 12. Keep your eyes peeled for critters

-While we’re at it with the whole speed thing, remember this: if you’re going so fast you can’t avoid running over an animal, you’re going too fast.
-Beyond the asphalt, the fauna ranges from rattlesnakes to rabbits, coyotes, antelope, wild horses, and burros.
-When you’re out here, you’re on their turf, especially considering many of these herds are protected and fixtures of the very place you’re visiting.
+Speaking of speed: if you’re going so fast you can’t avoid hitting an animal, you’re going too fast.
+Beyond the asphalt, the fauna ranges from rattlesnakes and rabbits to coyotes, antelope, wild horses, burros, and more.
+Remember: when you’re out here, you’re on their turf.

-13. When driving through ranches or small communities, slow it down
+13. Slow it down driving through ranches or small communities

 Not only is taking these relics extremely uncool, it’s also illegal.
-And what gets us the most is, wouldn’t you want someone else to be able to experience what you just did?
-Walking off with it automatically denies anyone else from discovering what you just did, all for the sake of it sitting in your front flowerbed or ending up in a garage sale in 20 years.
-Resist the urge to pillage so the next ghost towner can have the same experience you did, and our American story can keep moving forward.
+Resist the urge to pillage so the next explorer can have the same experience you did, and our American story can keep moving forward.

-Though it may not seem like it from afar, they’re dangerous.
+Though it may not seem like it from afar, old mines and long-defunct ghost town structures are dangerous.
 Floorboards break, cave-ins are common, and fatal gasses seep out of these things that don’t have an odor or color.
-Even something as simple as walking on around the entrance to one can stir up enough toxic sediments to kill a person, and has.
-If you’ve got the urge, stick to those on the nice list, but don’t go a-wanderin’ into any old abandoned mine you see.
+Even something as simple as walking around the entrance to one can stir up enough toxic sediments to kill a person — and routinely does.

 17. Be prepared to hoof it in for the final ascent